PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/Android reverse engineering.md

 To start, *hooker* needs the `radar.dex` for support(contains some helper function), you should ensure the dex file available on the data folder of the target app(e.g. `/data/user/0/com.nbbank/radar.dex`).
 ```
 ./hooker
-(select app name, this will generate a folder named as the package name, enter this folder)
+(select app name/pid, this will generate a folder named as the package name, enter this folder)
 ```
 Edit `.hooker_driver` to switch the way for frida connection(*-U* or *-H* ).
 At the package specified folder, run `./spawn xx.js` to start hooking.

+### Locate UI element trigger
+For example, the target app will trigger a confirm dialog to warn you that the device is rooted.
+You want to locate the code the trigger this dialog.

+#### Hooker's click.js
+Run by `./spawn click.js`.
+This script only track the click button itself and is unable to locate the dial

 ## Proxy and Capture traffic